-If you belong in the pronator club – your shoes will show wear around the balls of the feet and the inside of the sole.
-People with this foot type need more support on the inside of the shoe.
+Those with a pronator foot type tend to wear out their shoes around the balls of their feet and the inside of the sole.
+They require more support on the inside of their shoes to prevent injuries.

 Frequently Asked Questions

 Stay tuned, as I still have some important tennis knowledge to share.
 Below are the answers to some of the most frequently asked questions about tennis shoes that tennis players often have.

 Can You Wear Tennis Shoes Casually?

 There’s no reason why you can’t wear your tennis shoes casually if you’re comfortable with it.
 Casual shoes generally don’t have specific features like tennis shoes, but they’re comfortable to move around in.

 While swapping your tennis shoes with casual ones can be problematic, wearing tennis shoes every day will cause no such issues.
 However, it may affect the shelf-life of your tennis shoes in the long run, especially if you’ve splurged on your tennis gear.
 If you’re okay with that, then you’re good to go.